metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 date = 2024-04-13
 +++

 > A reprinting of Herbert Quain's original 1933 classic.
-You can view a scan of the original version [here](https://www.brownpuzzlehunt.com/puzzle/labyrinth-puzz).
+Republished with permission.

-> You can read the solution [here](/puzzles/labyrinth-sol).
+> You can view a scan of the original version [here](https://www.brownpuzzlehunt.com/puzzle/labyrinth-puzz).
+You can read the solution [here](/puzzles/labyrinth-sol).

 <!-- more -->